 This round-topped stele was recut as a Christian tombstone in later periods and was found in a Christian cemetery at the village of Eğrek (now Köprübaşı) in Kayseri province.
 It was mentioned in publications as early as 1894.
-Bottom of the stele retains a framed line of hieroglyphic Luwina inscription which apparently rans over on to a short second line outside the frame.
-Hawkins reads it as a funerary inscription belonging to Tarhuwari son of Tarhuzarma, and dates it to 8th century BCE.
+Bottom of the stele retains a framed line of Hieroglyphic Luwian inscription which apparently ran over on to a short second line outside the frame.
+Hawkins reads it as a funerary inscription belonging to Tarhuwari son of Tarhuzarma, and dates it to the 8th century BCE.
 It is currently in Istanbul Archeology Museum.

 Tayfun Bilgin, 2012.